UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Mary_Kircher.md

 1950s, first in the Calculations Group on Marchant calculators and later on as a computer programmer for MANIAC.
 She was among a small group of women computer programmers and coders for MANIAC at Los Alamos.
-Kircher worked with [FORTRAN](/FORTRAN "FORTRAN"), BASIC, and Hewlett-Packard languages with at Los Alamos.
+Kircher worked with FORTRAN(FORTRAN "FORTRAN"), BASIC, and Hewlett-Packard languages with at Los Alamos.

 In this interview, Kircher talks about her childhood and the influence